mitpjones/symds-simple-demo-server/README.md

 -- should se something like ...

-Log output will be written to /home/tim/resources/mash/symmetricDS/symds-simple-demo/symmetric-server-3.8.32/logs/symmetric.log
 [] - AbstractCommandLauncher - Option: name=engine, value={simple-demo}
 [simple-demo] - AbstractSymmetricEngine - Initializing connection to database [simple-demo] - JdbcDatabasePlatformFactory - Detected database 'PostgreSQL', version '9', protocol 'postgresql' [simple-demo] - JdbcDatabasePlatformFactory - The IDatabasePlatform being used is org.jumpmind.db.platform.postgresql.PostgreSqlDatabasePlatform
 [simple-demo] - PostgreSqlSymmetricDialect - The DbDialect being used is org.jumpmind.symmetric.db.postgresql.PostgreSqlSymmetricDialect
-[simple-demo] - ExtensionService - Found 0 extension points from the database that will be registered [simple-demo] - StagingManager - The staging directory was initialized at the following location: /home/tim/resources/mash/symmetricDS/symds-simple-demo/symmetric-server-3.8.32/tmp/simple-demo
+[simple-demo] - ExtensionService - Found 0 extension points from the database that will be registered [simple-demo] - StagingManager - The staging directory was initialized at the following location: symds-simple-demo/symmetric-server-3.8.32/tmp/simple-demo
 [simple-demo] - ClusterService - This node picked a server id of arch-dadda [simple-demo] - ExtensionService - Found 0 extension points from the database that will be registered [simple-demo] - ClientExtensionService - Found 7 extension points from spring that will be registered